John-Moore-UOA/BF-compiler/README.md

 + move foward to cell 2 and decrement
 + Repeat until cell 2 value is 0
 + Shift to cell 2 increment +2
-+ print output in cell 2
++ print ASCII value of cell 2